vangav/vos_backend/src/com/vangav/backend/play_framework/README.md

 > **why?** play framework powers linkedin's 500,000,000 members backend; it makes it easy to build web applications

-> vangav backend generated services add 100% of the play-framwork-code and tunes it for high performance and big scale; generated services offers a multitude of features on top of play framework as explained in this tutorial
+> vangav backend generated services generates 100% of the needed play-framwork-code and tunes it for high performance and big scale; generated services offers a multitude of features on top of play framework as explained in this tutorial

 # play framework